Scarlett100/tech257_azure_linux/intro_to_azure/connect_db_vm.md

 sudo apt-get install -y mongodb-org=7.0.6 mongodb-org-database=7.0.6 mongodb-org-server=7.0.6 mongodb-mongosh=2.1.5 mongodb-org-mongos=7.0.6 mongodb-org-tools=7.0.6
 ```

-# edit bind file in vim:
+# Edit bind file in vim:

 ```
 sudo vim /etc/mongod.conf
-change bind ip to all 0's
+change bind ip to all 0's so that we have the correct bind IP

 check changes made
 cat /etc/mongod.conf

 # check status again:
 sudo systemctl status mongod
-will see that it is running.
+You will see that it is running, as seen in photo below.
 ```

 ![alt text](<../images/Screenshot 2024-03-13 at 12.23.39.png>)

 # In app vm
- next we in another terminal and ssh into our app terminal and run:
+ Next we in another terminal and ssh into our app vm (remember we are using the public ip) and run:

  ```